CyberDem0n/patroni/docs/dcs_failsafe_mode.rst

 - What if all members of the Patroni cluster are lost while DCS is down?

   Patroni could be configured to create the new replica from the backup even when the cluster doesn't have a leader.
 But, if the new member isn't present in the ``/failsafe`` key, it will not be able to grab the leader lock and promote.

+- What will happen if the primary lost access to DCS while replicas didn't?

+  The primary will execute the failsafe code and contact all known replicas.
+These replicas will use this information as an indicator that the primary is alive and will not start the leader race even if the leader lock in DCS has expired.

 - How to enable the Failsafe Mode?